BastianInuk/Drone/README.md

 # Drone
 The project for which we write the drone.
+This project is for 4th semester.